OXID-eSales/developer_documentation/modules/testing/codeception/running_tests.rst

 -------------------------

 To run Codeception tests go to the shop directory and adapt the test_config.yml file to your needs.
-For example to only run module codeception tests
+For example to only run your module codeception tests, check these parameters:

 ::